CANNABINOIDS, FLAVONOIDS, TERPENES & CHLOROPHYLL

 Hybrids are a mix of the two main classes of Cannabis, Indica and Sativa.
 And unlike alcohol were the affects are consistent, Cannabis has a wide range of effects on the human body and mind.
 For example Indica strains will relax you, reduce stress, and a Sativa strain can uplift you, and energize your thoughts.
 Almost all Cannabis strains today are Hybrids with unlimited potential healing properties.

-The future of the Cannabis industry could be designer Cannabis, level blends using molecular science to produce specific medicinal and psychoactive effects.
-But I am afraid that these new companies and scientists are missing one single point, how can a science compete with billions of years of evolution from the whole plant?
+The future of the Cannabis industry could be designer Cannabis; blends using molecular science to produce specific medicinal and psychoactive effects.
+But I am afraid that these new companies and scientists are missing one single point, how can a science compete with billions of years of evolution from using the whole plant?

 We will never genetically of synthetically improve upon nature, try as we may, just like the Apple’s perfection, who would want to eat a synthetic Apple?
-So too with the Cannabis plant, consuming the whole-plant with all the cannabinoids, terpenes, flavonoids and packed with chlorophyll in tact is your best choice.
+So too with the Cannabis plant, consuming the whole-plant grown organically with all the cannabinoids, terpenes, flavonoids and packed with chlorophyll in tact is your best choice to maximize the bioactivity of both CBD and THC.

 An Apple day and and some CBD-THC may just keep the doctor away?